YannickKae/DIY-ETF-Investing/README.md

 - **Term Factor**: Longer-term bonds yield higher returns as investors seek a premium for inflation risks.

-Since these additional risk factors carry their own volatility and may temporarily underperform the broad market over several years, it's advisable to add them only as satellites—say, 20% of their respective portfolio part—to avoid [*tracking error regret*](https://www.core-wm.com/2019/08/01/what-is-tracking-error-regret/).
+Since these additional risk factors carry their own volatility and may temporarily underperform the broad market over several years, it's reasonable to add them only as satellites—say, 20% of their respective portfolio part—to avoid [*tracking error regret*](https://www.core-wm.com/2019/08/01/what-is-tracking-error-regret/).

 After setting these parameters, users will obtain a target allocation, as illustrated below.